Hong Kong Institute of Planners

-Focus

-The institute is involved in accreditation of urban planning professionals, advisory on urban issues, and education in the field.
+The institute is involved in the accreditation of urban planning professionals, advisory on urban issues, and education in the field.
 It is also a medium for networking between urban planning professionals in Hong Kong.
 Membership is an accepted qualification for work in the Hong Kong government as well as the private sector.

-The institute is one of the constituent institutes of the Architectural, Surveying and Planning functional constituency for the Legislative Council elections.
+Besides, the institute is one of the constituent institutes of the Architectural, Surveying and Planning functional constituency for the Legislative Council elections.

+Membership

+The Hong Kong Institute of Planners membership system promotes professional excellence, knowledge sharing, and ethical practice.
+It consists of different grades, including Honorary Member, Fellow, Full Member, Retired Member, Student Member and Affiliate.
+Requirements vary for each grade, and members must follow the Code of Professional Conduct.
+The system fosters a supportive community and upholds high standards in urban and regional planning in Hong Kong.
+Fellows may use the post-nominal FHKIP and Full Members may use the post-nominal MHKIP after their title.

+Research

+The institute published the annual journal Planning and Development which aims to promote the exchange of knowledge and ideas related to urban planning and development in Hong Kong and beyond, covering a wide range of topics such as urban design, transportation, housing, sustainability, and community engagement.
+The journal also includes reviews of important planning events and developments in Hong Kong and beyond.